bat-literature/bat-literature.github.io/workshop.md

 Also, Preston allows for depositing this versioned snapshot into Zenodo.

-At time of writing, 26 Aug 2025, this publish Zotero-to-Zenodo functionality only offered through Preston.
+At time of writing, 26 Aug 2025, this publish Zotero-to-Zenodo functionality is only offered through Preston.

 ## Part I - Preston Basics